How to Export your Wordpress Website to a Static Site and Drastically Increase Page Speed

 Create a new Netlify site: Sign up for Netlify if you haven’t already, and create a new site.
 Choose a name for your site, and select your preferred deployment method (Git or drag-and-drop).

 Connect your Git repository: If you’re using Git, connect your repository to Netlify by providing access to your repository.
 It’ll ask you to configure your build settings to tell Netlify how to build your site.
-For static Wordpress sites, leave this blank.
+For static exported Wordpress sites, leave this blank.

 Set up custom domains: If you’re using a custom domain, set up your DNS records to point to Netlify.
 You can find detailed instructions in the Netlify documentation.